1997–98 NFL playoffs: NFC: Green Bay Packers 23, San Francisco 49ers 10

 On the first play of the second half, Favre threw a pass to Henderson, who held it briefly before dropping it.
 The 49ers defense believed his drop was a fumble and returned it for a touchdown, but officials ruled it to be an incomplete pass, something replays seemed to contradict.
 Both offenses were nearly shut down for the rest of the game, as neither team was able to mount a sustained drive.
-Late in the fourth quarter, Young threw an incomplete pass intended for tight end Brent Jones on third and 18 from his own 7-yard line.
+Late in the fourth quarter, Young threw an incomplete pass intended for tight end Brent Jones (playing in what would be his final game) on third and 18 from his own 7-yard line.
 Jones argued vehemently after the play that he was held by LeRoy Butler.
 No flag was thrown, however, and Tommy Thompson's ensuing punt went just 28 yards to the 49ers 35.
-Green Bay then drove 28 yards and increased their lead to 16-3 with Longwell's 25-yard field goal with 5:02 left in the game.
+Green Bay then drove 28 yards and increased their lead to 16–3 with Longwell's 25-yard field goal with 5:02 left in the game.

-Now in a desperate situation, San Francisco tried to convert a fourth down from their own 22 on the next drive, but linebacker Keith McKenzie sacked Young for an 11-yard loss on the play, setting up Dorsey Levens' 5-yard touchdown run that made the score 23-3.
+Now in a desperate situation, San Francisco tried to convert a fourth down from their own 22 on the next drive, but linebacker Keith McKenzie sacked Young for an 11-yard loss on the play, setting up Dorsey Levens' 5-yard touchdown run that made the score 23–3.
 Chuck Levy returned the ensuing kickoff 95 yards for a touchdown, but the 49ers could do nothing else with the final 2:52 remaining on the clock.

 Favre finished the game completing 16 of 27 attempts for 222 yards and a touchdown.
 Levens recorded a then-playoff team record 116 rushing yards and a touchdown, while also catching six passes for 37 yards.
 Freeman caught four passes for 107 yards and a touchdown.
 Owens was the sole offensive star for his team, catching six passes for 100 yards.
 Levy returned three kickoffs for 127 yards and a touchdown.

 This was the third year in a row the Packers defeated the 49ers in the playoffs, twice in San Francisco.